Most probable path of an active Brownian particle

 \section{Demonstrations of the most probable path}

-As previously discussed, the general solutions of the extremum conditions are given by Eqs.~(\ref{sol-x}), (\ref{sol-y}), and (\ref{sol-th}); thus, the parameters, $r,\phi$, and $m$, must be decided by boundary conditions.
-However, it is difficult to analytically determine the parameters, $r,\phi$, and $m$, for arbitrary boundary conditions, because parameters $r$ and $\phi$ depend on the integral of $\theta(t)$ over time, as seen in Eqs.~(\ref{Vx}) and (\ref{Vy}), while $m$ depends on $r$ and $\phi$.
-This section numerically solves the extremum conditions, Eqs.~(\ref{MPPE-x})-(\ref{MPPE-th}), under some specific boundary conditions.
+As previously discussed, the overall solutions for the extremum conditions above are presented in Eqs.~(\ref{sol-x}), (\ref{sol-y}), and (\ref{sol-th}).
+Hence, parameters $r,\phi$, and $m$ must be decided by the boundary conditions.
+However, analytically determining the parameters (i.e., $r,\phi$, and $m$) is difficult for the arbitrary boundary conditions because parameters $r$ and $\phi$ depend on the integral of $\theta(t)$ over time (Eqs.~(\ref{Vx}) and (\ref{Vy})), while $m$ depends on $r$ and $\phi$.
+This section numerically solves the extremum conditions (Eqs.~(\ref{MPPE-x})--(\ref{MPPE-th}), under some specific boundary conditions).